A-Class Driving School's Online Driving Tutorial - Forwards Bay Parking

-The examiner will take you to a suitable car park and more than likely stop you at the entrance.
-They'll ask you to park one of two ways.
-Bonnet first or reverse in.
+The examiner will take you to a suitable car park and stop you at the entrance.
+They'll ask you to perform this manoeuvre in one of two ways; bonnet first or reversing.
+The bay park exercise is made easier if you know your reference points for your particular vehicle, which can vary from car to car.

 If asked to go bonnet first they'll phrase it like this "I'd like you to drive forward into a convenient parking bay finishing within the lines, either to the left or the right".
 Once in they'll ask "Now I'd like you to reverse out either to the left or to the right."